GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 </UIFrame>
 ```

-Yep, templates can have templates.
-I heard you like templates so I put a template in your template.
+Yep, templates can have templates. ~~I heard you like templates so I put a template in your template.~~

 The result:

 ![Template Fields 2](template-stuff-2.webp)

-But we can do a little better, still.
+We can do better.
 Let's remove the width, letting the flow system do all the work.
 We'll set a margin, add a texture, and fixed widths only where necessary.

 ```xml
 <Template Name="test-label" Width="48" FontStyle="Short-Normal16" />